Fires that cause damage to a home but do not totally destroy it present unique insurance claim problems.

 Will insurance pay to cover mold removal?

 The answer is “maybe.”
-Most new property insurance policies now include mold damage exclusions.
-Depending on the damage and the precise language of your unique insurance contract, exclusions in your policy may or may not apply here.
+Many new property insurance policies now exclude mold damage.
+Whether these exclusions apply depends on the damage and the specific wording of your insurance contract.

 One thing to note: even if there is a mold exclusion in your policy, cleanup, fans, and other drying techniques are likely covered.
-The full damage may be covered, notwithstanding the mold exclusion, if your insurer declines to pay for cleaning and drying that ultimately leads to the development of mold.
+If your insurer refuses to pay for cleaning and drying, leading to mold development, the full damage may still be covered despite the mold exclusion.

-Remember that fire suppression attempts may have exposed your home’s structure to the elements or allowed mold to grow inside your walls.
+Remember that attempts to suppress the fire may have exposed your home’s structure to the elements or allowed mold to grow inside your walls.

 Mold grows notoriously easily on wet walls.